Wny-Duong/WebDev-GIS-Health-Equity/readme.md

     - This web map is being hosted through Github Pages at zero financial cost to the team behind this iteration of the map.
  - Turf.js
    - This library is used for geospatial analytics.
 In this case, it's used for GeoJSON layer interactivity alongside Leaflet and the display of response frequency based on zip code areas.
+ - AnyChart
+   - This library is used for creating embedded charts and graphs.
+In this case, it's used for the control window within the map to display the word cloud which shows which food-services are used more frequently based on user survey responses.
 ## Source for Geojson:
 https://hub.arcgis.com/datasets/lacounty::la-county-zip-code/explore?location=33.810100%2C-118.298800%2C9.03